qbitkit/qbitkit/README.md

                             vendor='rigetti', device='Aspen-8')),
                     circuit=circuit,
                     s3loc=p.connection.get_bucket(
-                      # You'll need to set this to the name of the bucket created at Braket onboarding.
+                      #Use the name of the bucket created at Braket onboarding.
                       # You can always check your S3 Console to find this info.
                       bucket='amazon-braket-YourID'),
                     # Warning: Running this will cost a little under $4.
                     shots=10000 )
 # Show all of the results
-print(job.result())
 ```

 ## Documentation